MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: INTRODUCTION

 The ability to track targets actively using mobile robots has widespread applications in security and surveillance, environmental monitoring, and search and rescue \citep{queralta2020collaborative}.
 The complexity of this task stems from several interconnected challenges: (i) effectively exploring the environment to detect and acquire targets; (ii) accurately predicting target motion to sustain tracking under noisy observations and unmodeled dynamics; (iii) planning agent trajectories that actively minimize target uncertainty under limited field of view (FoV) constraints; and (iv) adaptively modifying target beliefs and planning strategies when targets are not detected where they are expected to be.
 Optimization- and sampling-based planners yield single, deterministic solutions, struggling with the multi-modal decisions inherent in uncertain real-world scenarios, particularly the exploration-exploitation dilemma.
 Learning policies that handle multi-modal action distributions is crucial in the contex of target tracking.

 This paper proposes MATT-Diff: Multi-Modal Active Target Tracking by Diffusion Policy.
 Our approach addresses agent control in complex target tracking scenarios without prior knowledge of target numbers, states, or dynamics in known environments with obstacles and limited FoV.
-The target states are continuously estimated using Kalman filters with updates only when targets are within the FoV.
-We generate a diverse dataset of demonstrations from three planners: a frontier-based exploration searching for undetected targets and two hybrid planners combining exploration with RRT* tracking of detected but uncertain targets based on uncertainty or detection time.
+The target states are estimated using Kalman filters with updates only when targets are within the FoV.
+We generate a diverse dataset of demonstrations from three planners: a frontier-based exploration searching for undetected targets and two hybrid planners combining exploration with RRT* tracking of uncertain targets based on uncertainty or detection time.
 Our MATT-Diff control policy employs a vision transformer network, processing egocentric occupancy-grid maps via tokenization and an attention mechanism robustly integrating a variable number of target estimates.
 The policy is trained using diffusion to match the multi-modal action sequences from expert demonstrations through a denoising process, embedding the processed tokens.
-We compare MATT-Diff to the expert baselines and a behavior cloning approach across randomized numbers of targets and target motions, showing that the multi-modal action representation of MATT-Diff is critical for achieving superior exploration and tracking performance.
+Through numerical experiments, we demonstrate MATT-Diff's superior performance to other learning-based baselines across randomized numbers and motions of targets in an environment map not included in training data.